mrmdlab/Segmenthor/README.md

 - cache image embedding in `derivatives/embedding`
 - feature: bounding box prompt
     - rotating the box?
-- Fix bug: if multiple mask instances in one slice overlap, the volume displayed may be wrong.

 ### OTHERS
 - correct orientation, label left, right, etc